 Consider a local guide

-If you're taking a trip and aren't completely sure of yourself, hiring a local guide for a day or two is a great way to safely get to know an area.
-As well as allowing you to explore the area safely, you'll also get to know some local tips and tricks for the best places to go.
+If you're taking a trip and aren't entirely sure of yourself, hiring a local guide for a day or two is a great way to get to know an area safely.
+As well as allowing you to explore the area safely, you'll also learn local tips and tricks for the best places to go.
 You might discover a hidden gem or find the best restaurant in town.
 It's a win-win.

 Solo holidays for over 50s